 For information on the other PageUp modules, refer to Accessibility.

 Creating career sites and landing pages that are accessible to people with disabilities is very important, and in some jurisdictions, it's the law.

-Note: both documents complement each other and the EU guides are applicable globally.
+Note: Both documents complement each other and the EU guides are applicable globally.

-By default, the Recruitment Marketing module publishes pages that are broadly compliant with these guidelines.
+By default, the Recruitment Marketing module publishes pages broadly compliant with these guidelines.
 However, the flexibility of the platform creates opportunities for users to publish incompatible content.
 For example, adding images to a page that have text embedded within the image.
 Or using a video that flashes more than three times a second and risks causing seizures among viewers.

 In that way, there is a shared-responsibility model adopted, where from a technical perspective the platform will generate valid pages and the end-users ensure that only suitable content is added and published.

 Images are a particular area of interest when designing accessible pages.
-It is important to provide text alternatives for any non-text content so that it can be changed into other forms people need, such as large print, Braille, speech, symbols or simpler language.
+It is essential to provide text alternatives for any non-text content so that it can be changed into other forms people need, such as large print, Braille, speech, symbols or simpler language.

 Within the page editor, when adding or editing image blocks, there is an Alternative Description field where images can be described for disabled users.

 Providing an alternative description for every image is a significant chore.
 To assist with this task and to improve out-of-the-box compliance, the Recruitment Marketing module attempts to use Machine Learning to automatically determine what is in each image that is uploaded to the Image Gallery on the platform.